andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 "Andy, I know we haven't practiced this but I want you to grab the spear from Cate and carry it offstage."

-<i>Sure thing, Mark, let's just throw a last minute curveball to the only dancer
+<i>Sure thing, Mark, let's just throw a last minute curveball to the dancer
-with no dance experience who'd be more comfortable hitting a
+who'd be more comfortable hitting a <b>literal</b> curveball.</i>
-<b>literal</b> curveball.
-No way that could possibly end up in disaster.</i>

-"Yeah, no problem," I say with a false confidence that hopefully hides the fact that it's at the very least a small problem.
+"Yeah, no problem," I say with a false confidence that hopefully belies the fact that it's at the very least a small problem.

 So I practice the spear handoff a few times with Cate, a move that requires a